Why Is Tap Water Yellow?

 The best action to take is to get rid of the cause of the water coloration.
 Since it comes from a variety of ways, you must find the source of the problem so you can cut off the root cause.
 A water test will give you information about the culprit.
 Once you find out the cause, the next step is to come up with the best solution.

-Water filter systems are designed to purify tap water for a safe and healthy drinking water at home.
+Whole House Water filter systems are designed to purify tap water for a safe and healthy drinking water at home.
 With many revolutionary filtration systems in the market today, most buyers are overwhelmed at making the right decision.

-The Aquaox offers families a unique protection model in that it offers more stages of filtration without requiring replacement filters.
+The AquaOx offers families a unique protection model in that it offers more stages of filtration without requiring replacement filters.
 In the short term, customers get better protection against a wider swath of contaminants.
 In the long run, customers save money.